This content has been automatically translated from Ukrainian.

 Ampersand (&) is a symbol used to denote the word "and" in English and some other languages.
 It is one of the oldest and most well-known special characters in typography.
 Here are a few interesting facts about the ampersand, its history, and usage.

-The word "ampersand" comes from the phrase "and per se and", meaning "and".
+The word "ampersand" comes from the phrase "and per se and", which means "and".

 Where can you see the use of the ampersand?